JohnGorter/TSCRIPTDEV/slides/10-more-types/090-exhaustiveness-checking.md

 ## Exhaustiveness checking

-How to let the compiler to tell us when we don't cover all variants?
+How to let the compiler tell us when we don't cover all variants?

 ```typescript
 function handleLiteral(literal: Literal) {